Serves: 4 people.

 - Loosen the edges of the pudding with a knife and remove pudding from tray.

-Please let us know how you get on with this recipe – We would love to hear your thoughts and feedback and send in your pictures!
+Please let us know how you get on with this recipe!

-If you have any ideas or alternatives to this recipe please send them in or make a comment in the box below!
+If you have any ideas or alternatives, add them in the comments box below!